mapio/jp2rt/docs/reference/appendix.md

 package.

-If you want to run the code of this documentation besides the `jp²rt` package (with `plot` dependencies included).
-Otherwise you can download a copy of the documentation from the [Releases](https://github.com/mapio/jp2rt/releases) page of the `jp²rt` repository.
+If you want to run the code of this documentation besides the `jp²rt` package (with `plot` dependencies included) you need to install [Jupiter Book](https://jupyterbook.org/).
+Otherwise you can download a precompiled copy of the documentation from the [Releases](https://github.com/mapio/jp2rt/releases) page of the `jp²rt` repository.

 The following table reports the computation time of the various code samples for every section of this documentation.